igrmk/helsing/README.md

 <img src="images/screenshot.png" width="400">

 Installation
 ------------

 Open __Settings__ of your IDE and install the plugin from __Plugins__ dialog.
 Or install it from here https://plugins.jetbrains.com/plugin/12553-helsing.

-Tips for working on plain air
+Tips for Working on Plain Air
 -----------------------------

 1. Wear dark.